-After graduating from law school, I worked as a law clerk for a state circuit court judge in Barnwell, who held court mostly in Aiken, Bamberg, and Barnwell.
+Here's how my legal career started.
+After law school, I worked as a law clerk for State Circuit Court Judge Rodney Peeples in Barnwell, helping him research legal issues to decide cases and manage his caseload.
+He held court mostly in Aiken, Bamberg, and Barnwell.
 After a year there, I returned to the Upstate in 2001 to practice law in Easley.

 In 2018, I got appointed by South Carolina Governor Henry McMaster to serve on the Spartanburg Area Mental Health Center Board.
-As we know from far too many recent tragic events, corroding mental health is a looming problem in our world.
-Way too many people suffer untold agony in silence, and I'm hoping to use this position to help folks confronting mental and emotional illnesses.
-To me, these illnesses are no different than the common cold- you can't help you got it, but it can often be controlled before it gets dangerously worse.
+I got named board chairman in 2022.
+As we know from far too many recent tragic events, crumbing mental health is a looming problem in our world.
+Way too many people suffer untold agony in silence, and I'm hoping to use this position to help folks confronting mental illness.
+To me, these illnesses are no different than the common cold- you can't help you got it, but it can often be helped before it gets dangerously worse.
 I'm honored to be asked to help some folks in our community who are in bad pain and desperate need of help.

 I've been honored to be an elected leader within the legal profession as a two-term member of the board of directors for the state criminal defense lawyers association and chairman of the personal injury and insurance committee of the South Carolina Bar.